Review: Guinness Sustainable Infrastructure IHT Service

 It is time consuming to negotiate deals, however, Mr Gallwey believes the returns are better than ground-mounted solar.
 For example, a 5 MW solar farm (ground-mounted) might need 30 acres of land and cost £5 million to install.
 With rooftop-mounted solar there is typically no rent to be paid or additional grid connection required.
 More importantly, no planning permission is required.

 Clearly, when planning to sell energy to a factory rather than the grid, there is credit risk.
-This is why Guinness carries out a lot of due diligence on the underlying factory/business before investing.
-In addition, if that business went bust Guinness could still sell the electricity to the grid.
+For this reason, Guinness carries out due diligence on the underlying factory/business before investing.
+In addition, if that business were to go bust Guinness could still sell the electricity to the grid.

 There is a preference for investing in solar projects that are already agreed and with the grid connection already in place with only the contractual installing and construction needed.
 The installation is normally covered by guarantees about overruns etc. By investing at this stage Mr Gallwey believes higher returns can be generated than buy buying already generating assets.